Rosier (song)

-"Rosier" is the third single by Japanese rock band Luna Sea, released on July 21, 1994.
-It reached number 3 on the Oricon Singles Chart, and charted for 25 weeks.
-In 1998, it was certified Platinum by the RIAJ for sales over 400,000.
+"Rosier" is the third single by Japanese rock band Luna Sea, released by MCA Victor on July 21, 1994.
+It is the first single from their fourth studio album, Mother.
+The song reached number 3 on the Oricon Singles Chart and was certified Platinum by the RIAJ for sales over 400,000.
+Its music video won Best Music Video at the 36th Japan Record Awards.
+It has been called the band's signature song, as well as a song symbolic of the visual kei movement.

 Composition

-Guitarist Sugizo cited "Rosier" as one of the songs wherein he tried to replicate the "psychedelic feel of shoegaze bands" by using effects, "like playing fast with a wah-wah pedal, or using tape-echo and harmonizers.
-I couldn’t figure out how they did it, so I just made it into my own thing."
+"Rosier" was written by bassist J. During the creation of Luna Sea's 1993 album Eden, he experienced a personal crisis as a musician that took him to the point where suicide entered his mind.
+He asked the other members for a break and visited a neurologist, where he reflected back on his life.
+J said he then chose to live as a vagabond in the park near his house, sleeping on a bench, before going to London, where a guitar riff entered his head as he lay in Hyde Park.
+By the time he returned to Japan, "Rosier" was complete.
+He said it was the first song he wrote for himself, previously he wrote songs in order to have them praised by others.
+The lyrics came easily during a training camp for Eden, and J said he decided to make the song a suicide note to the earlier version of himself, so he wrote the English lyrics in the middle of the song.
+He also performs these fast spoken English words on the recording and in live performances.
+As a staple of Luna Sea concerts, he throws his mic stand over his head and behind his back after finishing the vocal part.

-The fast spoken English words in the middle of the song were written and performed by J. As a staple of Luna Sea concerts, J throws his mic stand over his head and behind his back after finishing his vocal part.
+Guitarist Sugizo cited "Rosier" as one of the songs wherein he tried to replicate the "psychedelic feel" of shoegaze bands by using effects, "like playing fast with a wah-wah pedal, or using tape-echo and harmonizers.
+I couldn't figure out how they did it, so I just made it into my own thing."

-This single version of "Rosier" is slightly different from the one on the album, Mother.
-An 8 cm CD of a live version of the song was given away to winners of a magazine contest.
+The single version of "Rosier" is slightly different from the one featured on Mother.
+The former ends with the song fading out, while the album version ends with lead vocalist Ryuichi saying the English phrase "I am the trigger".
+With the exception of Singles, every compilation album released by the band includes the album version.
+An 8 cm CD of a live version of "Rosier" was given away to winners of a magazine contest.
 Live versions also appear on the band's Never Sold Out and Never Sold Out 2 albums.